Navigatron/notes/content/ns/lab4.md

 - Unpack
 - Switch cables from DHCP to VLAN
 - Configure bench IPs as 71.1 and 72.1
-- Add mapped network drive
+- Add mapped network drives
 - Determine what VMs on network A
 - Copy those VMs to A
 - Determine what VMs on network B